Welcome to GWS 660

 Internships

-Below you will find the Internship Requests for Spring 2023.
+Below you will find the internship requests for spring 2025.
 Please review the organizations and job descriptions that spark your interest and take note of the interviewing information and timeline.
 This list will grow over the next several weeks.
 Stay tuned!

 Legislative Work – Policy Analysis and Research/Constituent Services